LamApps/ScorpioPlay---Casino-Game-API-Documentation/README.md

 ## 🚀 Overview

-With the **MegaNodes v4 endpoints**, you can handle every core operation of a gaming platform — from:
+With the **Scorpio Play v4 endpoints**, you can handle every core operation of a gaming platform — from:

 - Creating users
 - Managing player balances